-Margarita Jimenez-Silva is an associate professor and director of teacher education at the School of Education in University of California, Davis.
-Her research focuses on preparing and supporting teachers to work with culturally and linguistically diverse learners, especially in addressing emergent bilinguals’ linguistic and academic content development.
+Prof. Margarita Jimenez-Silva’s research focuses on preparing and supporting teachers to work with culturally and linguistically diverse learners, especially in addressing emergent bilinguals’ linguistic and academic content development.
 More specifically, her research strands include teacher education pedagogy and curriculum, educational policy, and family/community engagement.
 Her research has been published by journals such as Harvard Educational Review, Childhood Education, and the Journal of Research on Childhood Education.

-Nicole Sparapani, Ph.D., is an assistant professor within the School of Education and the MIND Institute.
+Nicole Sparapani, Ph.D., is an associate professor within the School of Education and the MIND Institute.
 Dr. Sparapani’s background in speech-language pathology, developmental psychology, and education has informed her research agenda, which focuses on the dynamic and transactional interplay between children and their classroom environment.
 The overarching goal of her research agenda is to improve the educational experiences and outcomes of learners with complex learning needs and autism spectrum disorder (hereafter referred to as autism).